Goodka7/MultiCloud-AI/README.md

 ---

->**NOTE:** Do NOT use :latest as this will give you an error.
+>**NOTE:** Do NOT use :latest as this will give you an error when running the "build" process.

 ---

 <img src="https://github.com/user-attachments/assets/0bb21ca3-2033-400c-a431-b5f2ecf7d65b" width="500">

-For the build specification:
+### I used the following for the build specification:

 ```
 version: 0.2